 The weather’s decidedly different from much of the country — and certainly Ireland — when you celebrate St. Patrick’s Day in Savannah, which is definitely a good thing.
 Though the annual parade is reason enough to love Savannah’s St. Patrick’s Day celebration, the city keeps the party going all the way through the holiday.
 The River Street St. Patrick’s Day Celebration boasts a full lineup of performances and other activities.

 3. Dublin, Ireland

 Dublin may not have launched its own parade efforts until 1931, but the city has more than made up for it with an impressive lineup of events.
-The festivities last for a full four days, beginning with a carnival, followed shortly by the parade.
-Enjoy musical performances, walking tours, or a treasure hunt.
+The festivities last for days.
+Enjoy a parade, carnival, musical performances, walking tours, and even a treasure hunt.

 5. New York

 Seattle’s own Irish Heritage Club hosts Irish Week every year, but it’s sort of a misnomer because the events go on for much longer than just a week.
-While some of the events have already passed, the best is still to come.
-Start out by attending the parade on March 12 from 12:30 p.m. until 2:30 p.m. before heading to the Seattle Center for Irish music, dance, food, workshops, and more.
+It features cooking classes, authentic food, and an Irish festival.
+Plus, of course there’s a parade on St. Patrick’s Day.

 Montreal’s St. Patrick’s Parade is nearing its 200th year.
 The parade is actually reserved for the Sunday closest to St. Patrick’s Day.
 But there are several events leading up to the holiday, including a luncheon, Irish mingle, and other area parades.